jmogl/ETA-6497_Watch_Movement_Sim/README.md

 - Working on a tilt mode for mobile devices to simulate a shadow box 3D effect
 - Finish gear animation: working up to the third wheel
 - Add option to explode parts
+- Hair spring is simulating a torsion spring using variable scaling.
+Needs a little more work, but close to the heart beat of the real thing from a distance.

  References and Notes
 - HDRI Texture: https://polyhaven.com/a/colorful_studio